Buying a kitten

 What do you need for your kitten?

 To meet your cat's basic needs, you need a nice cat bed, a good food and water bowl and a litter tray.
 Vetsend offers various cat beds and pillows to meet cats' wide-ranging demands for their bed.
 One kitten loves to hide, the other likes to curl up in a basket.
 Vetsend also has a wide range of drinking bowls and food bowls.
-Some cats like to drink from a fountain or flowing tap.
-Various drinking fountains are available for these cats, including the Drinkwell drinking fountain.
+Some cats like to drink from a fountain or flowing tap, so you might consider getting a drinking fountain.
 To feed the cats in a more active and playful way, you can use the Catit Senses Feeding Maze.
 This is highly suitable for indoor cats that need more challenge and/or activity.
 In addition, Vetsend offers various types of litter trays.
 There are open and closed litter trays.
 Some cats prefer litter trays without a top, while others prefer more privacy.
 The general rule for the number of litter trays in your house is: the number of cats +1.
 In addition, a scratching post is a useful item for your home, especially for indoor cats.
 A scratching post also contributes to the prevention of unwanted scratching of your furniture, for example.
 A travel basket is essential for transporting the cat to the veterinarian's or kennel.
 Toys are also essential.
-If you want to take your cat outside every now and then, or if you want to allow your cat to gradually get used to the outdoors, a harness is highly suitable for this.
-Vetsend also offers various collars.
-You can attach an address tube to these.
+If you want to take your cat outside every now and then, or if you want to allow your cat to gradually get used to the outdoors, a cat harness is highly suitable for this.
+If you'd rather let your cat roam freely, you can attach an ID-tag to your cat's collar.

 Raising your cat